Strawberry Matcha Latte Bubble Tea

 - ¾ cup ice

-- Boil tapioca balls in 2 cups of water.Boil water in a saucepan on the stovetop then add tapioca balls.
+- Cook tapioca balls.
+Boil tapioca balls in 2 cups of water.Boil water in a saucepan on the stovetop then add tapioca balls.
 Cook on medium-high heat for 8-10 minutes.
 Stir occasionally.(Follow directions on your tapioca ball packaging if you're using a different brand than the one I’m using.)

 - Drain tapioca balls.Cool slightly, until tapioca balls aren't too hot to eat.
 They should still be quite warm.

-- Combine ¼ cup water and matcha in a cocktail shaker.
-Vigorously shake 30 times.Mak sure to add the water in first.
+- Make matcha.
+Combine ¼ cup water and matcha in a cocktail shaker.
+Vigorously shake 30 times.You can use a small food storage container with an airtight lid instead of a cocktail shaker.

-- Put warm tapioca balls into a cup and add strawberry syrup.
+- Assemble the drink.
+Put warm tapioca balls into a cup and add strawberry syrup.
 Add ice, oat milk, then matcha.Pour liquid into the drink directly onto the ice to help keep the layers separated.Serve immediately and stir before drinking.
 Use a wide straw to drink.

 - There are different grades of matcha and the brighter the green, the better the quality.
 In order to get that nice green color without spending too much, get matcha in the $30 range.